AmoDinho/formulaone-graphql/README.md

 # FanBoost 🏎
 This is the backend for FanBoost.
-It is a powered Node GraphQL backend that use Prisma to interact with a SQL Postgress database.
+It is powered by (GraphQL-Yoga)[https://github.com/prisma/graphql-yoga] an Express GraphQL server and (Prisma)[https://prisma.io] to interact with a SQL Postgress database.

 ## Features